zhongchen530/CAFA-5-Protein-Function-Prediction/README.md

 The current result has a validation AUC of 0.86 which corresponds to a kaggle score of 0.25.
 This is my initial working model without paramet tuning and transfer learning.

 # Future Work
-Protein sequence embeding (transfer learning) and parameter tuning are on my plan to improve the result.
+Protein sequence embeding (transfer learning) and parameter tuning are on my plan to improve the current result.